 It shall be the purpose of this organization to:

-Four (4) tiers of membership, with individual dues structures, shall be: Individual, Family, Student, and Corporate.
+Four (4) tiers of Friends of the Garden membership, with individual dues structures, shall be: Individual, Family, Student, and Corporate.

 Section I: The officers of this organization shall be: President, President Elect, Secretary, and Treasurer.

 Section II: The officers shall be elected by a two-thirds (2/3) majority vote of the members present at the October Annual Meeting, with membership notified at the September meeting.

 Section III: The terms of the officers shall be two years, January 1 – December 31.

 Section IV: The regular membership meeting schedule shall be established by the Board and approved by the membership.
 Robert’s Rules of Order shall govern the conduct of all meetings, regular, called and Board.
 Application and interpretation of the rules of order shall be determined by the Board-appointed Parliamentarian.

 Section I: The Board of Directors shall consist of nine (9) members.
 Members will be all current officers (listed in Article IV), the Garden Co-Directors, the immediate past president, one (1) member-at-large, and one (1) member from the community.
 If the immediate past president is also a current board member then two (2) members at large will be elected.
 Board of Directors shall serve for two years.
 All elections shall be at the October meeting (Article IV, Section II).

 Section II: The Garden Co - Director positions shall be appointed by the board for a two year term.
 The two years will be staggered.
 Each year one co-director will rotate off and one will rotate on so that each director will serve with one veteran and then with one new director.
 Qualifications are determined by the Board.